 A holder downloads the signed block containing their credential. - Holder proves inclusion (or exclusion) via ZKP

-Without revealing the exact credential, they prove:- Their credential is in a valid, issuer-signed range (or not, if revoked).
+Without revealing the exact credentials, they prove:- Their credential is in a valid, issuer-signed range (or not, if revoked).

 - The range’s signature is authentic.

-This sounds like black magic to me, yet authors mentioned that it is already possible with a few tweaks to run proof verifications without the issuer's public key.
-They are keen to develop this feature as privacy protection, because issuers can always use different public keys to distinguish and trace holders.
-While there isn't any documentation about this yet, I tend to trust this project brings ground-breaking innovation to the world of identity and this would just be the cherry on top.
+This positively surprised me: authors have mentioned that it is already possible, with a few tweaks, to run proof verifications without the issuer's public key.
+They are keen to develop this feature as a means of privacy protection, because issuers can always use different public keys to distinguish and trace holders.
+Although there is no documentation about this yet, I tend to trust that this project will bring groundbreaking innovation to the world of identity, and this would just be the cherry on top.

 Tl;dr